 National Anthropology Museum

-On the north end of the the Bosques de Chapultepec you’ll find another important point of interest: the incredible Museo Nacional de Antropología, or National Anthropology Museum.
-It’s home to the most important ethnographic collections in Mexico, and a great place to go to learn about the history of the country you are visiting.
+On the north end of the Bosques de Chapultepec, you’ll find another important point of interest: the incredible Museo Nacional de Antropología, or National Anthropology Museum.
+The museum is home to the most important ethnographic collections in Mexico, and a great place to go to learn about the history of the country you are visiting.
 The angular modern building itself is an architectural wonder too, and worth a visit just to see.

 Plaza del Zócalo

-No visit to Mexico City is complete without a checking out the city’s main square, the Plaza del Zócalo.
+No Mexico City itinerary is complete without a checking out the city’s main square, the Plaza del Zócalo.
 Today the square is a common gathering point for festivals, protests, and events, but the area has been a center of Mexican history for at least 700 years.